 The Board has been particularly keen to understand shareholders' views on the continued appointment of Mr. Dean Orrico, President of the investment advisor, Middlefield International Limited, as a director of the Company and the Fund.
 The Board has always viewed Mr. Orrico as independently minded in his approach in his role as a director of the Company and of the Fund, providing thorough intellectual input to the Board.
 Furthermore, the Board believes that Mr. Orrico's investment management experience adds considerable value to the Board.
-All of the shareholders who were consulted expressed their understanding of and support for the continued role of Mr. Orrico has agreed to stand down from the Nomination and Remuneration Committee and from the Management Engagement Committee with effect from 1 July 2019.
-Mr. Orrico will continue to take no part in any board discussions concerning the contractual arrangements between the Company and the investment advisor in its role as advisor to the Company.
+All of the shareholders who were consulted expressed their understanding of and support for the continued role of Mr. Orrico on the board.
+Furthermore, in order to command continued and more widespread shareholder support, Mr. Orrico has agreed to stand down from the Nomination and Remuneration Committee and from the Management Engagement Committee with effect from 1 July 2019.
+Mr. Orrico will continue to take no part in any board discussions concerning the contractual arrangements between the Company and the investment advisor, or any affiliate thereof, and will continue to be excluded from any decision making which might affect the investment advisor in its role as advisor to the Company.
 It continues to be the case that neither the investment advisor (nor any affiliate thereof), nor Mr. Orrico himself, receives any remuneration for Mr. Orrico's role as a director of the Company and of the Fund.